Strategies to Leverage For a Holiday Marketing Campaign

 Strategy #3 — Run holiday giveaways on social media

-Holiday giveaways are a great way to drive traffic to your social media channels and reach a wider audience.
+Hosting holiday giveaways is a great way to drive traffic to your social media channels and reach a wider audience.
 A holiday-themed giveaway can drive customers' interest in your seasonal and newly launched products.
+Consider offering something unique, like team holiday gifts for businesses to share with their employees, which could attract corporate clients to your brand during the festive season.

 Take a look at the Christmas giveaway hosted by Journalsayshop, where they give away $100 worth of their products to the giveaway winner.